A family of compact semitoric systems with two focus-focus singularities: Introduction

 The system in Equation~\eqref{eqn_thesystem} is studied from a different point of view in mathematical physics, where it is a special case of a generalized Gaudin model.
 We refer the interested reader to Petrera's PhD thesis \cite{petrera} and the references therein for the development since Gaudin's original work \cite{gaudin}.

-To the authors' knowledge the system in \refthmIntro\ is the first explicit example of a semitoric system with more than one focus-focus point.
+\refthmIntro\ gives explicit global formulas (defined by the same expression on the entire manifold) for a family of examples of semitoric systems with more than one focus-focus point.
+This family should be useful for understanding semitoric systems at a concrete, computationally amenable, context.
 The twisting index invariant is related to the relationship between different focus-focus singular points, so having an example with multiple focus-focus points will help in understanding this invariant (though it does actually appear in a more subtle way for systems with only one focus-focus point).

 Additionally, not only the system itself, but also the method by which we produce this system is of interest.
 We construct it as a linear combination of four different systems of toric type (semitoric systems with no focus-focus points) and in this way one can see how it deforms into each of these four systems (see Figure~\ref{fig_array}) which correspond to four elements of the associated semitoric polygon.
+Let $N$ denote the north pole of $\mbS^2$ and $S$ denote the south pole, so that $(N,N)$, $(N,S)$, $(S,N)$, and $(S,S)$ are the four possible products of poles in $\mbS^2\times\mbS^2$.
 The next theorem follows from Theorem~\ref{thm_s1s2full} in Section~\ref{sec_s1s2}, in which we take $R_1 = 1$ and $R_2 = 2$ for simplicity. \begin{theorem} For $s_1,s_2\in [0,1]$ let $(J_{\vec{R}},H_{(s_1,s_2)})$ denote the system $(J_{\vec{R}},H_{\vec{t}})$ where